It’s easy to understand the hype behind ChatGPT, the new artificial intelligence writing assistant on the block by OpenAI.

 Google themselves are worried about what this technology might mean for them – the number 1 search engine in the world.
 Paul Buchheit (the guy behind Gmail) thinks the writing might already be on the wall.

 This functionality has people both excited, and fearful for what comes next.
-This is nothing new for AI – people have been concerned about how AI and humans can get the best out of each other ever since AI became part of our everyday lives.
+This is nothing new for AI – people have been concerned about how AI and humans can get the best out of each other ever since AI has become part of our everyday lives.

 Heading into 2023, this trend isn’t going anywhere.
 More and more tools leveraging Natural Language Programming (including ChatGPT) will bring themselves to the forefront with its seemingly endless number of applications.